Navy Officer (Former)

 When the US sends a warship to a zone where tempers are flaring (like now to the gulf), is it more symbolic than anything else?
 Or are there instances where those worships provide actual support / deterrent value?

-Asked by zedguy2 almost 10 years ago
+Asked by zedguy2 over 10 years ago

 Hey there.
 Great question.
 This really depends on the specific situation.
 First I'll briefly give a little background: